Edward Abbey: Later life

-Abbey met his fifth and final wife, Clarke Cartwright, in 1978, and married her in 1982.
+Abbey met his fifth and final wife, Clarke Cartwright in 1978, and married her in 1982.
 Together they had two children, Rebecca Claire Abbey and Benjamin C. Abbey.

 In 1984, Abbey went back to the University of Arizona to teach courses in creative writing and hospitality management.
 During this time, he continued working on his book Fool's Progress.

 In July 1987, Abbey went to the Earth First!
 Rendezvous at the North Rim of the Grand Canyon.
-While there, he was involved in a heated debate with an anarchist communist group known as Alien Nation, over his stated view that America should be closed to all immigration.
-Abbey devoted an entire chapter in his book Hayduke Lives! to the events that took place at the Rendezvous.
-In autumn of 1987, the Utne Reader published a letter by Murray Bookchin which claimed that Abbey, Garrett Hardin, and the members of Earth First! were racists and eco-terrorists.
-Regarding the accusation of "eco-terrorism", Abbey responded that the tactics he supported were trying to defend against the terrorism he felt was committed by government and industry against living beings and the environment.
+While there, he was involved in a heated debate over his views on immigration with an anarchist communist group known as Alien Nation.
+Abbey devoted an entire chapter in his book Hayduke Lives to the events that took place at the Rendezvous.
+In autumn of 1987, the Utne Reader published a Murray Bookchin letter that claimed that Abbey, Garrett Hardin, and the members of Earth First! were racists and eco-terrorists.
+Abbey was extremely offended, demanded a public apology, and stated that he was neither racist nor a supporter of terrorism.
+All three of the men Bookchin labelled "racist" opposed illegal immigration into the United States and contended that population growth would cause further harm to the environment.
+Regarding the accusation of "eco-terrorism," Abbey responded that the tactics he supported were trying to defend against the terrorism he felt was committed by government and industry against living beings and the environment.

 Death and burial

-Abbey died on March 14, 1989, aged 62, in his home in Tucson, Arizona.
-His death was due to complications from surgery; he suffered four days of bleeding into his esophagus due to varices caused by portal hypertension, a consequence of end stage liver cirrhosis.
+Edward Abbey died on March 14, 1989, at the age of 62, in his home in Tucson, Arizona.
+His death was due to hemorrhaging from esophageal varices; these are often a consequence of portal hypertension, commonly due to alcoholic liver cirrhosis.
 Showing his sense of humor, he left a message for anyone who asked about his final words: "No comment."
-Abbey also left instructions on what to do with his remains: Abbey wanted his body transported in the bed of a pickup truck and wished to be buried as soon as possible.
+Abbey also left instructions on what to do with his remains: Abbey wanted his body transported in the bed of a pickup truck, and wished to be buried as soon as possible.
 He did not want to be embalmed or placed in a coffin.
-Instead, he preferred to be placed inside of an old sleeping bag and requested that his friends disregard all state laws concerning burial.
-"I want my body to help fertilize the growth of a cactus or cliff rose or sagebrush or tree," said the message.
-For his funeral, Abbey stated, "No formal speeches desired, though the deceased will not interfere if someone feels the urge.
+Instead, he preferred to be placed inside of an old sleeping bag, and requested that his friends disregard all state laws concerning burial.
+"I want my body to help fertilize the growth of a cactus or cliff rose or sagebrush or tree." said the message.
+For his funeral, Abbey stated "No formal speeches desired, though the deceased will not interfere if someone feels the urge.
 But keep it all simple and brief."
 He requested gunfire and bagpipe music, a cheerful and raucous wake, "[a]nd a flood of beer and booze!
 Lots of singing, dancing, talking, hollering, laughing, and lovemaking."

 A 2003 Outside article described how his friends honored his request:

-Abbey's body was buried in the Cabeza Prieta Desert in Pima County, Arizona, where "you'll never find it."
+Abbey's body was buried in an undisclosed desert location, believed by some to be within the Cabeza Prieta region of Arizona.
 The friends carved a marker on a nearby stone, reading:

-Abbey is survived by two daughters, Susannah and Rebecca, and three sons, Joshua, Aaron, and Benjamin.